Stadio Giovanni Mari: History

 Before the inauguration of the stadium, the A.C.
 Legnano played home games on a soccer field in via Lodi, built at the expense of Franco Tosi and the industrialist Antonio Bernocchi.
 The Via Lodi field, after the construction of the Via Pisacane stadium, continued to be used by the A.C.
 Legnano as a competition field for the youth sector and as a training ground, a place of use that remained in use until the end of the 1990s century.
 Later the via Lodi camp was transformed into a municipal boules alley.

 From 1937 to the stadium of via Pisacane is organized annually, on the last Sunday of May, the horse race of the palio di Legnano.
-The first edition of the palio horse race in Legnano (1935) was instead played at the former Brusadelli camp, a facility built as a sports center for the dope after-work of the Cotonificio Dell'Acqua and later named after Pino Cozzi, historic president of the Unione Sportiva Legnanese.
-The stadium in Via Pisacane, before the horse race, is the scene of the last phase of the historical parade as well as the preparatory events for the horse race, such as the honors to the Carroccio and the charge of the figurants who impersonate the Compagnia della Morte; this assault was made, according to legend, by the military structure led by Alberto da Giussano during the battle of Legnano.
+The first edition of the palio horse race in Legnano (1935) was instead played at the former Brusadelli camp, a facility built as a sports center for the after-work of the Cotonificio Dell'Acqua and later named after Pino Cozzi, historic president of the Unione Sportiva Legnanese.
+The stadium in Via Pisacane, before the horse race, is the scene of the last phase of the historical parade as well as the preparatory events for the horse race, such as the honors to the Carroccio and the charge of the figurants who impersonate the Compagnia della Morte; This assault was made, according to legend, by the military structure led by Alberto da Giussano during the battle of Legnano.

 In the fifties, with the A.C.
 Legnano between Serie A and Serie B, the capacity of the Via Pisacane stadium was increased to 22,000 spectators thanks to the use of temporary stands that were made of tubular steel structures.